-One unexpected lesson is that our usual method to force close an app doesn’t appear to work on the iPhone X/XS/XR and newer model iPad (without home buttons.)
-So just how do you close apps on your iPhone X Series or iPad without Home?
+One unexpected lesson is that our usual method to force close an app doesn’t appear to work on iOS 11 and the iPhone X/XS/XR and newer model iPad (without home buttons.)
+So just how do you close apps on your iPhone X Series or iPad without a Home Button?

 - 1 About Force Closing Apps on iPhones and iDevices